Tehmina Durrani: Years with Abdul Sattar Edhi

 After many years of political exposure through her ex-husband, Mustafa Khar, who was a political leader, and in her struggle against corruption, she realized that the answers she was seeking would not come through politicians.
 In her search for someone who was in touch with the problems of the common man, and who had found a solution, she found Pakistan's most celebrated humanitarian, Abdul Sattar Edhi.

 She moved in with the Edhi family and spent three years serving at Edhi Homes in Mithadar, Sorab Goth, and Kharadar, Karachi.
 She became his apprentice, and also got his permission to author his autobiography.
 These years shadowing Edhi sahab were a thesis for the dissertation of the book.
 These years were perhaps her most transformational as they laid the seeds for her further work as well as her spiritual quest for truth.
 "While I tied coffins to abandoned babies, stepped over corpses, and drove with him in a ‘peoples’ ambulance, I recorded the thoughts, inspirations, motives, observations, views and works of Pakistan's most revered and renowned social reformer."
 In 1994, A Mirror to the Blind, Edhi's official ‘narrated’ autobiography, was endorsed and published by the Edhi Foundation.

 In 2003, Durrani married thrice-elected Chief Minister of Punjab, Shehbaz Sharif.
 They were married in a private ceremony in Dubai, United Arab Emirates.
-Durrani resides in Lahore with her husband, who is Prime Minister of Pakistan and a part of the politically prominent Sharif family, and the brother of Nawaz Sharif, the Ex- Prime Minister of Pakistan.
+Durrani resides in Lahore with her husband, who is Prime Minister of Pakistan and a part of the politically prominent Sharif family, and the brother of Nawaz Sharif, the former Prime Minister of Pakistan.